 Of course.
 We have a number of suppliers that you will be able to select almost everything from the hardwood floors to the crown moldings.
 Custom Made Easy is our pledge and commitment to you.

 Q: Can we buy the furniture displayed in home?

-Yes and no. Some finance options do not allow us to include furniture in loan so that will be totally a decision that you finance source will make.
+Yes and no. Some finance options do not allow us to include furniture in loan so that will totally be a decision that you and the finance source will make.
 All or some of the furniture displayed can be included with the purchase of the home.
 Just let your salesperson know what furniture you want and he can get you the price.
 We buy furniture wholesale and we will pass the savings on to you.